An Overview of Payrolling Benefits in Kind

 It’s important to highlight that not all benefits are taxable, however, those that are must be properly declared to HMRC.

-Payrolling of benefits to become mandatory from 2026
+Payrolling benefits in kind to become mandatory from 2026

-As it stands, you have two ways of payrolling benefits: Submit a P11d form or do it through payroll.
+As it stands, you have two ways of processing benefits: Submit a P11d form or do it through payroll.

 The most common payrolled benefits are: